NIH Grants Policy Statement

 Reports of expenditures are required as documentation of the financial status of grants according to the official accounting records of the grantee organization.
-NIH is transitioning the reporting of expenditure from the FSR to the FFR.
-NIH requires all financial expenditure reports to be submitted using the eFSR/FFR system located in the eRA Commons.
-This includes all initial FSR/FFRs being prepared for submission and any revised FSR/FFRs being submitted or re-submitted to NIH.
-The eRA Commons eFSR/FFR system allows participants to view information on currently due and late expenditure reports and to submit these reports electronically to NIH.
+NIH requires all financial expenditure reports to be submitted using the Federal Financial Report (FFR) system located in the eRA Commons.
+This includes all initial FFRs being prepared for submission and any revised FSR/FFRs being submitted or re-submitted to NIH.
+The eRA Commons Federal Financial Report (FFR) system allows participants to view information on currently due and late expenditure reports and to submit these reports electronically to NIH.
 Paper expenditure reports are not accepted.
 Expenditure data submitted to NIH is initially reviewed and accepted by OFM.
 NIH IC grants management staff also review these expenditure reports.

-Except for awards under SNAP and awards that require more frequent reporting, the FSR/FFR is required on an annual basis.
-An annual FSR/FFR is required for awards to foreign organizations and Federal institutions, whether or not they are under SNAP.
+Except for awards under SNAP and awards that require more frequent reporting, the FFR is required on an annual basis.
+An annual FFR is required for awards to foreign organizations and Federal institutions, whether or not they are under SNAP.
 When required on an annual basis, the report must be submitted for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ended.
-The reporting period for an annual FSR/FFR will continue to be that of the budget period for the particular grant; however, the actual submission date is now based on the calendar quarter.
+The reporting period for an annual FFR will be that of the budget period for the particular grant; however, the actual submission date is based on the calendar quarter.
 Failure to submit timely reports may affect future funding.
 The report also must cover any authorized extension in time of the budget period.
 If more frequent reporting is required, the NoA will specify both the frequency and due date.

-For domestic awards under SNAP, in lieu of the annual FSR/FFR, NIH will monitor the financial aspects of grants by using the quarterly cash transaction information submitted directly to PMS using the FFR.
+For domestic awards under SNAP, in lieu of the annual FFR expenditure data, NIH will monitor the financial aspects of grants by using the quarterly cash transaction information submitted directly to PMS using the FFR.
 The GMO may review the report for patterns of cash expenditures, including accelerated or delayed drawdowns, and to assess whether performance or financial management problems exist.
-For these awards, an FSR/FFR is required only at the end of a competitive segment.
+For these awards, FFR expenditure data is required only at the end of a competitive segment.
 It must be submitted within 90 days after the end of the competitive segment and must report on the cumulative support awarded for the entire segment.
-An FSR/FFR must be submitted at this time whether or not a competing continuation award is made.
-If no further award is made, this report will serve as the final FSR/FFR (see Administrative Requirements—Closeout).
+An FFR must be submitted at this time whether or not a competing continuation award is made.
+If no further award is made, this report will serve as the final FFR (see Administrative Requirements—Closeout).

-Before submitting FSR/FFRs to NIH, grantees must ensure that the information submitted is accurate, complete, and consistent with the grantee’s accounting system.
-When submitting the FSR/FFR through the eRA Commons, the AOR or the individual designated to submit this report on behalf of their institution, certifies that the information in the FSR/FFR is correct and complete and that all outlays and obligations are for the purposes set forth in grant documents, and represents a claim to the Federal government.
+Before submitting FFRs to NIH, grantees must ensure that the information submitted is accurate, complete, and consistent with the grantee’s accounting system.
+When submitting the FFR through the eRA Commons, the AOR or the individual designated to submit this report on behalf of their institution, certifies that the information in the FFR is correct and complete and that all outlays and obligations are for the purposes set forth in grant documents, and represents a claim to the Federal government.
 Filing a false claim may result in the imposition of civil or criminal penalties.

 Revised Expenditure Reports.
 NIH requires all financial expenditure reports (domestic and foreign) to be submitted using the electronic FSR/FFR system located in eRA Commons.
 This includes the initial FFR and any FSR/FFR revisions being submitted or re-submitted to NIH.
 In some cases the grantee may have to revise or amend a previously submitted FSR/FFR.
 The revised report should be submitted in the same format as the original; e.g., if the original was an FSR, the revision will also be submitted using the FSR format.
 When the revision results in a balance due to NIH, the grantee must submit a revised report whenever the overcharge is discovered, no matter how long the lapse of time since the original due date of the report.
 Revised expenditure reports representing additional expenditures by the grantee that were not reported to NIH within the 90-day time frame may be submitted electronically through the eFSR/FFR system to OFM with an explanation for the revision.
 The explanation also should indicate why the revision is necessary and describe what action is being taken by the grantee to preclude similar situations in the future.
-This should be done as promptly as possible, but no later than 1 year from the due date of the original report, i.e., 15 months following the end of the budget period (or competitive segment for awards under SNAP).
+This should be done as promptly as possible, but no later than 1 year from the due date of the original report.
 If an adjustment is to be made, the NIH awarding IC will advise the grantee of actions it will take to reflect the adjustment.

 Disposition of unobligated balances is determined in accordance with the terms and conditions of the award.
 (See Administrative Requirements—Changes in Project and Budget for NIH approval authorities for unobligated balances.)
 Using the principle of “first in-first out,” unobligated funds carried over are expected to be used before newly awarded funds.